 Carla Emery does a fantastic job putting out all the details you will need to get a better understanding of things like how to raise farm animals, how to preserve food, and how to deal with trees, vines, bushes, and brambles.

 If you are looking for a book loaded with explanations on how to perform self-sufficient homesteading tasks, then this is your book.

-2. The Self-Sufficient Life and How to Live It
+2. Runner-Up: The Self-Sufficient Life and How to Live It

-The British version of The Encyclopedia of Country Living takes you through careful explanations of how to develop the most basic homesteading skills.
+This textbook-like comprehensive guide to self sufficient life is basically the British version of the The Encyclopedia of Country Living.
+This volume takes you through careful explanations of how to develop the most basic homesteading skills.

 Being a pioneer of the “Back to Basics” movement, John Seymour will walk you through the philosophy of self-sufficiency and how it can change lives and create functional communities.

 One example of how to become more self-sufficient, according to Seymour, is how you go about making a chicken coop.
 Branches, poultry wire, and empty feed bags are basically all you need to make the coop.

 The details provided in this book are enough to empower the reader to take on homesteading tasks that previously may have been viewed as impossible.